-These are the children's books I have illustrated so far.
-This year I will reach 61 illustrated books since I began in 2007.
-They are Home School Approved for ages 0 to 12.
+I have illustrated over 60 children's books for Guardian Angel Publishing since I started in 2007.
+On this page I have the newest releases and some of the best sellers.
+The books are Home School Approved for ages 0 to 12.
 Some are written to handle delicate situations or history in a gentle manner or they have a moral to the story.
 They can be purchased directly from Guardian Angel Publishing Co. at www.guardianangelpublishing.com or at www.amazon.com and www.barnesandnoble.com.

-To learn more about each book, click on "Artists" on the Guardian Angel Publishing Home page and search for these titles under "K.C.
+To see all the books I have illustrated, click on "Artists & Books" on the Guardian Angel Publishing "Home" page and search for "K.C.
 Snider."

 Many of these books are in the “Academic Wings” category of Guardian Angel Publishing’s children’s books.
 All “Academic Wings” books have educational activities after the stories for parents and teachers to do with their children or students.